ThoughtWorksInc/CD4ML-Scenarios/instructions/3-MachineLearning.md

 modify some parameters before running the pipeline.
 Note that if you read/imported the params at various places in the code, this might not work.
 Even if you got it to work, it could prove brittle and bug prone.

+## Streaming design

+As discussed in the presentation, we try to maintain a preference for streaming over batch.
+You'll see all of the paths and filenames in the  file called cd4ml/filenames.py.
+That is so paths and names are not sprinkled throughout the code and hard to locate.

+The stream reader is in cd4ml/read_data.py and it called some lower level functions.
+Currently it just runs from reading a csv file but we are in the process of adding postgres as an option.